Asht0n16/Civ6-Mod-BookOfMormon/README.md

   - Newly settled cities automatically start with the Nephite majority religion.

 - Mosiah
   - Last Nephite King.
-Culture and religion bonuses.
+Culture and religion bonuses?
+Easier to build Government district or get cheif judges (governors)?

 - Captain Moroni - "In memory of our God, our religion, and freedom, and our peace, our wives, and our children."
   - All new cities that are founded receive a free ancient wall.
 Production costs for walls and encampments districts are reduced.